-In today’s connected world, consumers move across channels to research, purchase and review products, more informed than ever before.
+In today’s connected world, consumers move across channels to research, purchase and review products — they are more informed than ever before.

 The customer journey continues to evolve, and forward-thinking retailers know that offering an exceptional omnichannel experience can be a gold mine.